BryndellTorio/bomgen/README.md

 + Compare a contents in a row using compare_list function.
 + Create a error prompting window to emphasize the results of compare_list.

++ 18:29 2023-01-12 TODO
+    - Create a list of reference then pass it to compare_quantity_to_reference() function.

 ## References:
 + Reference: https://realpython.com/openpyxl-excel-spreadsheets-python/